-The Beep Fund Ltd, which celebrates its 25th anniversary in 2019, is a Cumbrian based charity, which brings emergency medical care to the patient.
-Whether that is on the roadside at the scene of a road traffic accident or in your home during a life-threatening emergency, our team of volunteer BEEP Doctors are on call 24/7 to provide enhanced clinical care in medical emergencies.
+Beep (BASICS) Cumbria is a charity, which brings emergency medical care to the patient.
+Whether that is on the roadside at the scene of a road traffic accident or in your home during a life-threatening emergency, our team of volunteer doctors are on call 24 hours 7 days a week to provide enhanced clinical care in medical emergencies.

 Providing care and intervention previously only available once patient reaches hospital

-Not funded by the NHS, The BEEP Fund is run by volunteers and an unpaid team of BEEP Doctors
+Not funded by the NHS, BEEP (BASICS) Cumbria is run by volunteers and an unpaid team of BEEP Doctors

 By donating or volunteering, your support helps to save lives in our local community

 Paramedics are very well trained and able to deal with the vast majority of emergencies that they are called to; however, the BEEP Doctors have specialist training in enhanced pre-hospital emergency care and provide an extra level of medical intervention not normally available until the patient reaches hospital.
 This stabilises the patient much sooner than would otherwise be the case and therefore improves their chances of a better long-term outcome.